 5. LIMITED INTERNAL USER ARBITRATION.
 You acknowledge and agree that TurboSquid may, in its sole discretion, arbitrate disputes between TurboSquid users involving 3D Models (including any purchaser or supplier of 3D Models), and such findings shall be final and non-appealable.
 Either party may request that TurboSquid arbitrate the dispute, or TurboSquid may elect, at its option, to arbitrate the dispute.
 After TurboSquid elects to arbitrate any dispute hereunder, TurboSquid will waive any rights to a commission from both the Purchase and arbitration, and the parties must keep the results and process confidential and may not disclose anything related to the dispute to any other party (whether by oral, written, or other type of disclosure).
 To resolve disputes, TurboSquid may decide to terminate or suspend users, revoke the license, offer replacement 3D Models, reestablish the licensee, or surrender or reallocate fees (whether by refund, charitable donation, or otherwise).
 TurboSquid may award up to 3X the Purchase price to either party depending on the circumstances.
 YOU UNDERSTAND, ACKNOWLEDGE, AND AGREE THAT ACCEPTING THIS ARBITRATION PROVISION WAIVES RIGHTS TO JUDICIAL RESOLUTION, TRIAL BY JURY AND RIGHTS YOU WOULD OTHERWISE HAVE IF YOU HAD NOT AGREED TO THIS ARBITRATION PROVISION.

 6. Notice.
-Any notice under this agreement shall be via email to email@example.com, provided that you receive an acknowledgement email from a TurboSquid representative within 5 business days.
+Any notice under this agreement shall be via email to firstname.lastname@example.org with a copy to email@example.com, provided that you receive an acknowledgement email from a TurboSquid representative within 5 business days.
 If no such acknowledgement email is received, notice must be in writing and delivered by mail to the following address.

 c/o TurboSquid Support